edisedis777/I-Ching-Reader/README.md

     - Your can reset the history by clicking on the **🗑️ Reset History** button.
 4.  **Learn More:**
     - Visit the "ℹ️ About I-Ching" section for detailed background information on the I-Ching, its components, and the Yi-globe.

+## 🌐 Companion Project: I-Ching Sphere

+For a 3D visual exploration of the Yi-globe and its hexagram arrangements, check out the [I-Ching Sphere](https://github.com/edisedis777/I-Ching-Sphere) project.

 ## 🌱 Future Enhancements (Ideas)